Ashur-D/pc-collection/README.md

 > [!IMPORTANT]
 > This guide will be updated whenever I make significant changes to settings.
 I am not liable for any damage that may occur to your system; these steps worked for me without issue, but results may vary depending on your system.
 Additionally, any configuration files for a program will be located in the file tree.
 I also want to add, I have tried many optimizations and over the years I came to the conclusion that over-doing it will break your system, its better to keep it simple.

-anything I use will have an indication
+anything I use will have an indication - ❤️
-- ❤️ - What I use

 ## 🌐 Quick Navigation
 - [📸 Screenshots](#-screenshots)